CorentinWicht/RESTINGLAB/UPDATES.md

 Solved the problem of the 0 frequency bin when using pwelch (i.e. DC Offset : https://github.com/sccn/eeglab/issues/101) Separated the channels rejection from interpolation and re-referencing, following the pipeline from: https://www.frontiersin.org/articles/10.3389/fnins.2018.00097/full.
 Now bad channels interpolation and robust referencing are performed at the end of the script (after optional ICA).

+• v0.62.1
+DipFit.bmp figures are now saved as .fig and not .bmp (useless) Now using Fieldtrip MonteCarlo Permutations with Max Cluster correction for statistics on frequency bins (3rd figures)

 • TO DO

-DipFit.bmp figures should be saved as .fig and not .bmp (useless) Use triggers to restrain data length (!)
+Use triggers to restrain data length (!)
 Check the source neighbouring matrix
-Find a solution for statistics on frequency bins (3rd figures) Include in GUI possibility to adjust the IC rejection criteria for MPT Finish the MPT source localisation script
+Include in GUI possibility to adjust the IC rejection criteria for MPT Finish the MPT source localisation script
 Implement a try-catch for excel template generation!
 The software crashes if the name of sheets is changed and files already exist